Return to Home Page of Big Sky Fishing.Com

 Book Information

 James J. Hill (1838-1916), the Empire Builder, created a vast railroad network across the northwestern United States.
-In this splendid biography, Martin, the first researcher to have access to Hill's voluminous correspondence, richly portrays a man of many parts: an entrepreneur, a family man, a collector of notable French paintings, a promoter of scientific agriculture, and a booster for the Northwest..
+In this splendid biography, Martin, the first researcher to have access to Hill's voluminous correspondence, richly portrays a man of many parts: an entrepreneur, a family man, a collector of notable French paintings, a promoter of scientific agriculture, and a booster for the Northwest.

-Cowboy and Rodeo Books
+Cowboy & Rodeo Books

 The Montana Cowboy, 2nd